Reference Games as a Testbed for the Alignment of Model Uncertainty and Clarification Requests: Limitations

 \section{Limitations}

-Our experiment has several limitations.
-In the human data \citep{mcdowell-goodman-2019-learning}, dyads interacted with each other for 60 rounds.
-This extended interaction could allow participants to build common ground \citep{Clark_WilkesGibbs_1986, Clark_1996} and develop conceptual pacts \citep{brennan1996conceptual}.
+Our experiment has limitations.
+In the human data \citep{mcdowell-goodman-2019-learning}, dyads interacted for 60 rounds, allowing participants to build common ground \citep{Clark_WilkesGibbs_1986, Clark_1996} and develop conceptual pacts \citep{brennan1996conceptual}.
 In contrast, the VLMs lack access to this iterative grounding process, which may put them at a disadvantage compared to human participants.
 Additionally, the models' uniformly high confidence, based on diversity sampling, may indicate poor calibration.
-Information-based uncertainty quantification methods may offer a more accurate reflection of internal uncertainty.
+Information-based uncertainty quantification methods may generally offer a more accurate reflection of internal uncertainty.
 However, while for Qwen-72B, such estimates show lower but more graded confidence values, the model remains overconfident and does not better align clarification behavior with uncertainty (Appendix~\ref{app:information-based-uncertainty}).
-Moreover, the accuracy of the baseline models could stem from potentially flawed descriptions of the speaker (mistakes in their utterance, describing the wrong grid), rather than always from the addressee.
+Finally, the accuracy of the baseline models could stem from potentially flawed speaker descriptions (mistakes in their utterance, describing the wrong grid), rather than always from the listener.